Balwant Wankhade: Political career

 Balwant Wankhede's journey from sarpanch to parliamentarian has taken place without any political legacy.
 Before the 2024 Lok Sabha election, he was elected from Daryapur Assembly constituency in the 2019 Maharashtra elections.

-Balwant Wankhade is a resident of Lehgaon in Daryapur taluka and Amravati district of Maharashtra.
+Balwant Wankhade is a resident of Lehgaon in Daryapur taluka, Amravati district of Maharashtra.
 His political career started from 2005.
-He was a member of Lehgaon Gram Panchayat till 2010.
-He also served as Sarpanch.
+He was a member of Lehgaon Gram Panchayat till 2010 and also served as its Sarpanch.

 Balwant Wankhade served in various capacities in the Republican Party of India (Gavai), being close to party leaders R. S. Gavai and D. J. Wakpanjar.
 After being elected as a member of the Amravati District Council in 2012, he also served as the Health and Finance Chairman.
 He was the Chairman of Amravati District Council from 2017 to 2019.
 Balwant Wankhade also worked in the cooperative sector.
-From 2005 to 2020, he was the Director of Daryapur Agricultural Produce Market Committee.
-Also worked as Director of Amravati District Central Co-operative Bank.
+From 2005 to 2020, he was a director of Daryapur Agricultural Produce Market Committee.
+He also worked as a director of Amravati District Central Co-operative Bank.